 Buildings.
 The proposed apartment buildings are approximately 42 feet to the top of the roof and a height of 37 feet to the midpoint of the slope of the roof.
 The mixed-use building is slightly higher at a top of roof height of approximately 44 feet.
 The commercial building is taller due to the requirement in the URA for a commercial floor to ceiling height of 12 feet.
 The roof design is essentially a hipped roof with mechanical wells located internally in the roof.
 This provides for screening of HVAC equipment and frees up ground level areas for other uses, while maintaining a residential appearance.
 Staff believes this a good approach to addressing all the considerations of space and design for the project.
 The commercial building includes breaks in the roof line and recessed façade and windows elements to address it building scale.
-The apartment buildings also include recessed windows and changes in the facade plan, but have less dramatic changes to the roof lines.
+The apartment buildings also include recessed windows and changes in the façade plan, but have less dramatic changes to the roof lines.

-The exterior materials facing the street are expected to be 80% clay brick to meet the URA Plan criteria with the remaining sides a minimum of 50% brick.
-From staff's most recent calculations it appears that the facades need some adjustments in materials to meet the URA expectations.
-The developers have proposed cementious board lap siding and trim as the primary finish in addition to brick.
+The exterior materials facing the street are 80% clay brick to meet the URA Plan criteria with the remaining sides a minimum of 50% brick.
+The developers proposed cementious board lap siding and trim as the primary finish in addition to brick.
 The façade design also includes elements of cast stone.
 The roofs would be asphalt shingle.